IgnatiousR/JobSite-Laravel-12/README.md

 # JobSite (Laravel)

-JobSite is a job listing website built with Laravel 12, Tailwind CSS, AplineJs and PostreSQL as the database.
+JobSite is a job listing website built with Laravel 12, Tailwind CSS, AplineJs and PostgreSQL as the database.

 <!-- <img src=".\img\home1.png" alt="" /> -->